charankandukuri-52/Full-Stack-Concepts/JavaScript/Readme.md

 Use let when you need block-scoped variables that can be reassigned.

 Use const when you want to declare variables with block scope that should not be reassigned.

+### Callbacks

+- In JavaScript, a callback function is a function that is passed as an argument to another function and is executed after some operation has been completed.
+Essentially, it's a way to ensure that certain code doesn't execute until a particular task is finished